14 Years Earlier...

 "Oh!
 Mein Gott, I have been foolish!
 I am Doctor Groph!”

-“Ah, Doctor Groph.
+"Ah, Doctor Groph.
 I am pleased to have your expertise here at Der Riese.
 Now...
-I believe I also sent an invitation to your close friend Albert as well.
+I believe I also sent an invitation to your partner as well.
 Has he given any thought-”

-“Albert und I had many, many, many disagreements regarding our studies in physics.
-I would hardly consider us friends.
-The last I heard he was leaving for the United States.
+"Albert und I had many, many, many disagreements regarding our studies in physics.
+I would hardly consider us partners, hardly even acquaintances!
+The last I heard he was looking into leaving for the United States.
 I say, if not for their women, the Americans would be hopeless!
 Trust in me, Doctor Maxis, his work was not worth your time.
 But I possess the intellect you desire to achieve a better human condition.”

 "Excellent, Doctor Groph.”

 "Are you familiar with the Vril-Ya, Doctor Maxis?”

 "I have read The Coming Race if that is what you are asking.”